ehatti/LHL/README.md

 - `Examples/Exchanger/*`: Contains the set-linearizable exchanger specification `ExchangerSpec.v` along with two implementations. `Exchanger.v` is a one-cell exchanger, `ElimArray.v` is an array of exchangers.
 - `Examples/Stack/{AtomicStackSpec.v, EBStack.v}`: The atomic stack specification and its implementation as the elimination-backoff stack.
 - `Examples/Stack/{WaitFreeStackSpec.v, WaitFreeStack.v}`: The set-linearizable wait-free stack specification and its implementation, used in the construction of the elimination-backoff stack.
-- `Examples/WriteSnapshot/{SnapshotSpec.v, Snapshot.v}`: The interval-linearizable write-snapshot and its specification
+- `Examples/WriteSnapshot/*`: The interval-linearizable write-snapshot and its specification
 - `Examples/Lock/*`: The atomic lock specification and two implementations, a spinlock and a ticket lock
 - `Examples/LockAround/*`: An object that takes another object and wraps it in a lock, resulting in an atomic-linearizable object